 - Account holders are typically notified by HMRC and have the opportunity to challenge the order in court.

-What are the Grounds for Obtaining an AFO?
+What are the Grounds for HMRC to Freeze your Bank Account?

-HMRC only needs to demonstrate “reasonable grounds for suspecting” that the money is either recoverable property or intended for use in unlawful conduct.
+HMRC only needs to show the court “reasonable grounds for suspecting” that the money in your account is either:

 Can You Challenge an Account Freezing Order?